 B. Social Support Questionnaire

 The social networks constructed in the above simulations and assessed in human participant data below were based on the SSQ [7].
-The original SSQ isin English and consists of 27 items evaluating different aspects of social support.
+The original SSQ is written in English and consists of 27 items evaluating different aspects of social support.
 In this study, to obtain human agent-target social reward values, we applied two modifications to the SSQ.
 These include translation to Chinese and simplification to 7 items focusing on more psychological emotional aspects of support.
-These items, each on a 10-point (0 to 9) Likert scale, asked participants to rate the degree to which their target persons fulfilled the following roles: 1) The person can provide me with social support, 2) I can turn to this person for advice about handling problems, 3) The person cares about me, regardless of what is happening to me, 4) I can count on the person to help me feel better when I am feeling generally down in the dumps, 5) I can count on the person when I need help, 6) I can share my most private worries and fears with the person, 7) The person is important in my life.
+These items, each on a 10-point (1 to 10) Likert scale, asked participants to rate the degree to which their target persons fulfilled the following roles: 1) The person can provide me with social support, 2) I can turn to this person for advice about handling problems, 3) The person cares about me, regardless of what is happening to me, 4) I can count on the person to help me feel better when I am feeling generally down in the dumps, 5) I can count on the person when I need help, 6) I can share my most private worries and fears with the person, 7) The person is important in my life.
 Participant ratings for these items were then used to compute the social reward value for the human social game.
-Specifically, we scaled the averaged value of the adapted SSQ ratings for each target by a factor of 23/9, where 23 is the maximal steps to take for no-barrier grid worldss and 9 is the range of the adapted SSQ score.
+Specifically, we scaled the averaged value of the adapted SSQ ratings for each target by a factor of 23/9, where 23 is the maximal steps to take to span the diagonal of a no-barrier grid world (without retracing) and 9 is the range of the adapted SSQ score.
 This equated the social reward value and the physical distances in grid world.
-The scaled adapted SSQ values (ranging from 0 to 23) were then assigned to the target as its social reward value with respect to the agent.
+The scaled adapted SSQ values (ranging from 0 to 26) were then assigned to the target as its social reward value with respect to the agent.

 C. The Social Game for Human Participants